Osteotomy: Overview, Advantages, & Eligibility Criteria

 Pedicle Subtraction (Level 2): The next level of osteotomy, called a Pedicle Subtraction, repairs deformities in spinal curvature of the lumbar spine that do not exceed 30 degrees of abnormality.
 During this procedure, your surgeon will remove the posterior ligaments and facet joints, along with a wedge-shaped section of bone.
 This removal will enable the bones to fit together in a more functional manner.

 Vertebral Column Resection (Level 3): A Vertebral Column Resection is the final, and most extreme, form of osteotomy.
 This procedure involves the removal of one or more intact vertebral bodies and their intervertebral discs.
 Used for extreme deformities or debilitating curvatures, a spinal fusion is required to restore the structural stability of the spine following this more invasive procedure.

 The benefits of spinal osteotomies greatly outweigh the impediments of living life with the debilitating side effects of an extreme spinal deformity.
 Severe curves in the spine can induce pain, stiffness, loss of movement, the inability to stand up straight or direct your gaze forward, and difficulty with ambulation (walking) or completing your everyday activities.
 Successful at addressing these incapacitating side effects, spinal osteotomies also boast the following benefits:

-- With limited corrective options for spinal deformities, osteotomies are proven to provide relief
+- With limited corrective options for spinal deformities, osteotomies provide proven relief

-- Advances in the surgical materials allows for longer lasting solutions to spinal deformity
+- Advances in the surgical materials allow for longer lasting solutions to spinal deformity

 - Advances in surgical techniques permit for reduced blood loss and less risk of infection